gcallah/MiscWriting/AI/AIAlchemists.md

 no idea whjat "digital speeds" are.)
 All of humanity's understanding of the natural world, achieved over many millenia, will be surpassed in an afternoon!
 [*Time Magazine*](https://time.com/6310115/ai-revolution-reshape-the-world/)
-claims that "We are facing a step change in what’s possible for individual people to do, and at a previously unthinkable pace."
+claims that "We are facing a step change in what's possible for individual people to do, and at a previously unthinkable pace."

+The old alchemists sought to perfect matter by, for instance, turning base metals into gold, As Eliade writes, "Alchemical transmutation is therefore equivalent to the perfecting of matter or, in Christian terminology, to its redemption."
+(151)
+Our new alchemists instead
+seek to perfect matter by turning stupid matter into matter that can compute:
+"The point of all these... numbers is that extremely little of the stuff on earth is devoted to useful computation.
+This is even more true when we consider all the dumb matter in the earths midst."
+(Kurzweil, 259)

 Eliade himself explicitly recognized that the alchemist's dream has not died with the